Lafore33/searchEngine/README.md

 ## Project structure
 ```
 ├── src
-│   ├── chunker
-│   │   ├── chunker.py
-│   │
 │   ├── datasource
+│   │   ├── base.py
+│   │   ├── dense.py
+│   │   ├── hybrid.py
-│   │   ├── datasource.py
+│   │   ├── sparse.py
 │   │
 │   ├── embedder
 │   │   ├── embedder.py
+│   │   ├── sparse.py
 │   │
+│   ├── notebooks
-│   ├── parser
+│   │   ├── hybrid_retrieval.ipynb
-│   │   ├── parser.py
+│   │   ├── sparse_retrieval.ipynb
-│   │
+│   │   ├── training.ipynb
 │   ├── metrics.py
-│   ├── training.ipynb
 │   ├── utils.py
 ```

 ### Descriptions

-Chunker and Parser are kind of unnecessary here, as neither Chunker nor Parser are used, however they are added for potential parsing and splitting the documents.
-In this particular case, I have not split the functions code, as they are small, and then there will be a need for interaction techniques or some like that.
-And it might worsen the quality of the response.

 Datasource class represents the vector storage.
 For vector storage I decided to use Qdrant.
+I have created a cluster, which is hosted in the cloud.
+I use parameters provided in the .env-example to connect to the cluster.
 Embedder is used for transformers.
 Two transformers were used: MiniLM and Qwen.
 MiniLM was finetuned and Qwen was used as an additional comparison between MiniLM's

 Metrics file contains implementations of the required metrics, utils contains helper functions I've used.